-NOTICE: We plan to resume all RYA Motor Cruising Courses in late March 2022.
+NOTICE: We plan to resume all RYA Motor Cruising Courses in late summer 2023.
 Please contact us for more information.

 The RYA Yachtmaster Offshore is one of the most highly respected and prestigious sailing qualifications in the world and we pride ourselves on training many high calibre Yachtmaster Candidates.

 Exam Preparation Courses are delivered by one of our fully qualified and extremely experienced RYA Yachtmaster Instructors.
 The week starts with an assessment day, when the instructor will gauge your strengths and weaknesses.

 The rest of the time will be spent improving weak areas in order to prepare you for the exam.
 You will take command of the yacht on short passages, by day and night.
 You will be required to navigate in a seamanlike manner, with both efficiency and safety.
 Your instructor will give you guidance and coaching on boat handling techniques both at sea and in a confined space.